 Not everyone was born with the innate qualities of a preschool teacher.
 Unfortunately, not all of the characteristics of a great early childhood education teacher can be learned in an ECE teacher preparation program.
 For individuals who feel as if they were born to teach young children, it can be reassuring to know exactly what makes a good preschool teacher.
 Moreover, some of the preschool teacher qualities and skills employers are looking for can be developed with some practice.
 In this article, we’ll address the ultimate question for students looking into careers in early childhood education: What makes a good preschool teacher?

-Regarding the qualities of a good kindergarten teacher or preschool teacher, another essential characteristic is the awareness of just how much influence these educators have on children’s development.
+Regarding the qualities of a good kindergarten teacher or preschool teacher, another essential characteristic is the awareness of just how much influence these educators have on child development.
 In the early years of school, a child’s sense of self is extremely delicate and, in large part, is shaped around their experiences with their teachers and caregivers.
 The way a teacher speaks to a child during this delicate developmental age could very well affect them for years, even decades into the future.
 While a positive experience with a teacher could instill confidence in a little one, negative interactions could do major damage to a child’s self-esteem for the long haul.
 Few other professions have such an indelible impact as that of an early childhood educator.
 ECE teachers must know how great an impact they have and are careful to influence the children in their care positively.

-Knowing just how much impact you could have on a child’s wellbeing means you must take care to put their best interests at the very top of your priority list when performing your duties as a teacher.
+Knowing just how much impact you could have on child development, a child’s wellbeing means you must take care to put their best interests at the very top of your priority list when performing your duties as a teacher.
 It’s not only a professional responsibility; it’s also a moral one.
 Preschool and kindergarten teachers don’t have the luxury of doing anything less than their best while at work.
 As they say, “with much power comes much responsibility.”
 Nowhere is this proverb truer than in the field of early childhood education.

 Learning isn’t something that can be forced upon a small child.
 Instead, it’s something that happens naturally during play and exploration of a child’s environment.
 That’s why many well-known educators have referred to play as the work of the child.
 It’s also why creativity is one of the most pertinent characteristics of a great early childhood education teacher.
 Creativity is necessary for preschool and kindergarten teachers as they develop learning experiences for both engaging and instructive children.
 Whereas high school teachers may rely on a student’s self-discipline and study skills for mastery of the material, an early childhood educator must create opportunities for a child to engage with learning activities and materials.
 This can often require trial and error (as each child learns differently) and thinking outside of the box, so to speak.